 Organisations have an obligation under the Data Protection Act 1998 to ensure that confidential data about employees or customers is not disclosed without the consent of the individual concerned.
 Computer Aid is registered in accordance with the requirements of the UK Data Protection Act 1998.

-Computer Aid uses Kroll Ontrack Eraser data wiping software, which guarantees the unrecoverable removal of 100% of data.
+Computer Aid uses Kroll Ontrack solution for end-of-life data destruction, which guarantees the unrecoverable removal of 100% of data.
 This free-of-charge service means companies can be sure that none of their data can be retrieved and that they are fully compliant with the Data Protection Act.
 Hard disks that are faulty or that cannot be wiped of data are destroyed.

 • Computer Aid is an Authorised Waste Carrier, please see licence here